NeilTynan/pands-project/README.md

-# pands-project

-# Programming and Scripting
+# Programming and Scripting Final Project - Iris Analysis

 This README has been written with [GitHub's documentation on README's](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes) in mind.

 ## About this Project

-This repository contains my weekly assignments for ATU module 4122 -- PROGRAMMING AND SCRIPTING.
-It contains the project work for the course, which is focused on the Iris dataset.
+This repository contains my project work for ATU module 4122 -- PROGRAMMING AND SCRIPTING, which is focused on the Iris dataset.
 As part of this, this project intends to develop some python files which can:

 1. Provide an outline of the Iris dataset and the data it contains.
 2. Download a copy of the data set into the repository.